bobk48/RaspberryPiOS/README.md

 sudo apt install zfs-dkms/bookworm-backports zfsutils-linux/bookworm-backports

-The above commands, as of this date, bring you to the 6.6.20 kernel.
+The above commands, as of this date, allow you to the install ZFS on

+the Raspberry Pi OS with the 6.6.20 kernel.

 Old News